Regional-Modeling-LATMOS-IGE/WRF-infra/compile/compile_WRF.md

 python compile_WRF.py --help
 ```

-for a quick summary of all installation options, and see sections below for a more detailed description.
+for a quick summary of all installation options.
+See sections below for a more detailed description.

 Options can also be specified in a JSON input file, using the command-line argument `--optfile`, for example: